Multi-Source Diffusion Models for Simultaneous Music Generation and Separation: Related Work

 \subsection{Audio Source Separation}

-Existing audio source separation models can be broadly classified into discriminative and generative.
-Discriminative source separators are deterministic parametric models that input the mixtures and systematically extract one or all sources, maximizing the likelihood of some underlying conditional distribution $p(\mathbf{x}_1, \dots, \mathbf{x}_N \mid \mathbf{y})$.
-These models are typically trained with a regression loss \cite{guso2022loss} on the estimated signal represented as waveform \cite{lluis2019end, luo2019conv, defossez2019music}, STFT \cite{takashi2018mmdenselstm, choi2021lasaft}, or both \cite{defossez2021hybrid}.
-On the other hand, generative source separation models learn a prior model for each source, thus targeting the distributions $\{p_n(\mathbf{x}_{n})\}_{n = 1, \dots, N}$.
+Existing audio source separation models can be broadly classified into deterministic and generative.
+Deterministic source separators are parametric models that input the mixtures and systematically extract one or all sources.
+These models are typically trained with a regression loss \citep{guso2022loss} on the estimated signal represented as waveform \citep{lluis2019end, luo2019conv, defossez2019music}, STFT \citep{takashi2018mmdenselstm, choi2021lasaft}, or both \citep{defossez2021hybrid}.
+On the other hand, generative source separation models based on (independent) Bayesian inference learn a prior model for each source, thus targeting the distributions $\{p_n(\mathbf{x}_{n})\}_{n = 1, \dots, N}$.
 The mixture is observed only during inference, where a likelihood function connects it to its constituent sources.
-The literature has explored different priors, such as GANs \cite{subakan2018generative, kong2019single, narayanaswamy2020unsupervised}, normalizing flows \cite{jayaram2020, zhu2022music}, and autoregressive models \cite{jayaram2021parallel, postolache2023}.
+The literature has explored different priors, such as GANs \citep{subakan2018generative, kong2019single, narayanaswamy2020unsupervised}, normalizing flows \citep{jayaram2020source, zhu2022music}, and autoregressive models \citep{jayaram2021parallel, postolache2023latent}.

-The separation method closer to ours is the NCSN-BASIS algorithm \cite{jayaram2020}.
-This method was proposed for source separation in the image domain, performing Langevin Dynamics for separating the mixtures with an NCSN score-based model.
+The separation method closer to ours is NCSN-BASIS \citep{jayaram2020source}.
+This method was proposed for image source separation, using Langevin Dynamics to separate the mixtures with an NCSN score-based model.
 It employs a Gaussian likelihood function during inference, which, as we demonstrate experimentally, is sub-optimal compared to our novel Dirac-based likelihood function.
-The main difference between our method with respect to other generative source separation methods (including NCSN-BASIS) is the modeling of the full joint distribution.
+The main difference between our method and other generative source separation methods (including NCSN-BASIS) is the modeling of the full joint distribution.
 As such, we can perform source separation and synthesize mixtures or subsets of stems with a single model.